blacksun777/blacksun777.github.io/_drafts/2019-04-25-optimizing_with_conditions.markdown

 * The x then goes back within its bounds and the gradient decreases again (if x would stay within the bounds it would go back to 0).
 *  At the end the the gradient ends up to match the opposite of $$f(x)$$

 The center diagram shows the generalized Lagrangian.
 It is basically the west and eastern diagram added together.
+This shows us how `x` will optimize in the next step.
 * At fist the gradient is following the gradient of the function f.
 * Once over the bound it increases so much as to actually cause x to go back up.
 * It then goes back and fourth around the bound.